RedisLabs/redislabs-docs/content/rs/clusters/maintenance-mode.md

 $ rladmin tune node <node_id> quorum_only disabled
 ```

-use these commands with caution.
+Use these commands with caution.
 For best results, contact Support before running these commands.

 ## Cluster status example